Mechanical Engineering

 ME 417.
 Friction, Wear and Lubrication.
 3 Credits.

 Tribology is the study of friction, wear and lubrication.
 This is an interdisciplinary discipline which requires knowledge on surface science, fundamental laws of physics, chemistry, materials science and manufacturing.
 Course topics include friction on different materials, wear mechanisms, lubrication regimes, surface metrology, gear and bearing failures, green tribology and tribological opportunities in additive manufacturing.
-Prerequisite: ME 301 and admission to the professional Mechanical Engineering program, or declared mechanical engineering graduate student.
+Prerequisite: ME 301.
 On demand.

 ME 420.
 Composite Materials.
 3 Credits.